 - Pay rate**

 - FOAP to charge (six-digit org# is fine)

 - Any special notes, such as a desired start date so as to provide a deadline for the paperwork.

-- PLEASE US THIS FORM TO LIST THE STUDENTS YOU ARE HIRING: SEMPL Hire Form 17-18 or SEMPL Hire Form 16-17.
+- PLEASE USE THIS FORM TO LIST THE STUDENTS YOU ARE HIRING: SEMPL-Hire-Form 21-22.

 **Normally an hourly wage.
-Stipend contracts are an option in some cases.
+Stipend contracts are required in some cases.